corne12345/Lekker-oke-/README.md

 A general formula for this would be:
 Score = priceLarge * nLarge + priceMedium * nMedium+ priceSmall * nSmall

 In the case of a 20-house setup, this will result in a score of **7215000**.
+In the case of a 40-house setup, this will result in a score of **14430000**.
+In the case of a 60-house setup, this will result in a score of **21615000**.

 The first calculated upper bound would be a situation in which all the houses have the maximum free space, as is achieved by placing all the houses in the middle of the grid.
 This would, in general, lead to the following formula: